mwhittaker/frankenpaxos/README.md

    ```
 5. Open up vim and run `:ProjectCreate . -n scala` or `:ProjectRefresh` if the
    project already exists.

-## Running Benchmarks
-See the `benchmarks/` directory for information on running benchmarks.

 ## Updating Github Pages
 ```bash